-Laurie Powers, PA-C
+Laurie Powers, PA-C, CCMS

-Laurie Powers is a Physician Assistant who is board certified in primary care and psychiatry.
+Laurie Powers is a Physician Assistant who is board-certified in primary care and psychiatry.
 Mrs. Powers has been in practice for almost 30 years.
 She specializes in pediatric psychiatry and has been working in pediatric behavioral health since 2000.
 She is currently working towards her Certification in Culinary Medicine.

 Laurie Powers developed an interest in healthcare while working with deaf patients as a teen.
 She attended the University of Florida in Gainesville and graduated with a Bachelor’s Degree in Speech Pathology and Audiology, with the goal of becoming an audiologist.
-Mrs. Powers soon realized, however, that the field of Audiology limited her ability for face to face time with patients.
+Mrs. Powers soon realized, however, that the field of Audiology limited her ability for face-to-face time with patients.
 Her desire for a deeper connection led her to volunteer at Shands Hospital’s Pediatric Oncology Department where, while working under a Physician Assistant, she found her calling.

-Mrs. Powers moved to Durham, NC to attend Duke University’s Physician Assistant program, and met her husband to be, an NC State computer engineering student.
+Mrs. Powers moved to Durham, NC to attend Duke University’s Physician Assistant Program, and met her husband to be, an NC State computer engineering student.
 After graduating, Mrs. Powers’s interests in oncology and otolaryngology (ENT) led her to work in oncology at Duke, and later at NC Eye, Ear, Nose & Throat.
 She also worked in family medicine and urgent care before Psychiatrist, John Lesica, MD identified Mrs. Powers’s talent in mental health and recruited her to join his team in 2000.
 Fourteen years later, she joined the team at Lighthouse Counseling Center where she worked with children, adolescents, and young adults prior to joining the team at Rainbow Pediatrics.

 Mrs. Powers’s passion for health and wellness began at a young age.
 Her paternal, first-generation Italian grandmother instilled in her the importance of eating whole foods and exercising daily.
 Mrs. Powers recalls her grandmother playing football with her brother well into her 80s.
 Watching her maternal grandparents care for their schizophrenic son up until their 90s inspired Mrs. Powers’s passion for mental health.
 Mrs. Powers’s faith, however, is the foundation from which everything else is built.